 Pricing per Program:

 $15/child or $50 for Fall Semester (4 sessions, September-December)

 Registration is required at least 24 hours prior to the program.
 Drop-Ins will be charged $18.00 at the door.
-Parents/Guardians may drop off their participating children ages 5-12 or remain for the program.
+Parents/Guardians may drop off their participating children or remain for the program.

-Program Dates & Details:
+Dates & Details: